HuyaneMatsu/hata/docs/topics/wip_plugins.md

 load_plugin('directory')
 ```

-Or there is a shortcut function to do all this:
+Or there is a shortcut function for all of this:

 ```py
 from hata.ext.plugin_loader import register_and_load_plugin